triton-inference-server/pytriton/docs/deploying_models.md

 ## Model Configuration

-The additional model configuration for running model through Triton Inference Server can be provided in `config` argument in `bind` method.
-This section describes the possible configurations enhancements.
+The additional model configuration for running a model through the Triton Inference Server can be provided in the `config` argument in the `bind` method.
+This section describes the possible configuration enhancements.
-The config of the model can be adjusted through overriding the defaults for `ModelConfig` object.
+The configuration of the model can be adjusted by overriding the defaults for the `ModelConfig` object.

 ```python
 from pytriton.model_config.common import DynamicBatcher